truenas/documentation/content/SCALE/SCALETutorials/DataProtection/TrueCloudTasks.md

 Advanced users can write scripts that run immediately before or after the TrueCloud backup task.
 Enter environment variables in either the **Pre-script** or **Post-script** fields.
-The **Post-script** field only runs when the cloud sync task succeeds.
+The **Post-script** field only runs when the TrueCloud Backup task succeeds.

 Use **Exclude** to enter a list of files and directories to exclude from sync.
 Separate entries by pressing <kbd>Enter</kbd>.